dkeener/ThoughtPool/README.md

 The ThoughtPool git repository contains documents and files that I have decided to share with the general public.
-Most of the documents and files belong to me; my brother, Steve Keener, ocassionally contributes as well.
+Most of the documents and files belong to me; my brother, Steve Keener, sometimes contributes as well.
 I hope that these items will be useful in various ways.

 OK, now for the official legal stuff.